hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 Setting a Social Media Strategy

-Every time we get into content creation mode for social media, I ask my clients what those business goals are and how social media can help them reach those goals.
+Every time we create content for social media, I ask my clients what their business goals are and how social media can help them reach those goals.
 Then, we expand on those goals for future posts and replicate what may already be working.

 We have to start with a strategy before discussing measuring your success on social media.
 You may have a strategy, or you may not, or you don’t know what you have is an actual strategy.
 Maybe you just have a sense of what you want to accomplish.
 Diving into social without a strategy is similar to writing an essay without first mapping out your main arguments and body paragraphs.
 You won’t see real success in your social efforts without setting a strategy first.